krzygorz/update-fmt/README.md

 ## Dependencies

 - `pyalpm`
+- `python-requests`
 - `python-lxml`

-Both can be installed from official repositories.
+They can be installed from official repositories.

 ## Example conky config fragment